kaised9/University-Lab-CLP_AI-Lab/Genetic_Algorithm /README.md

 Given a target integer T and a fixed list length k, evolve a list of K numbers (0–9) whose product equals T.

-# How To Use It :
+# How TO USE IT :

 1. Enter a target number (T) and number count (K).